Apply to Camp FFIT (Future Firefighters in Training)

 - Camp FFIT has a limited number of spaces available.
 Selected applicants will be contacted by phone to confirm placement and emailed a formal registration package.
 All other applicants will be contacted by email and informed if they are selected to be placed on our waitlist.

-- Upon acceptance, participants will complete the formal registration forms and submit the Camp FFIT fee of $50.
+- Upon acceptance, participants will complete the formal registration forms.

-- Fee subsidies are available through the Recreation Assistance Program for those who qualify.
-The fee covers all activities and a Camp FFIT t-shirt.
-Some safety boots (limited sizes) are available for those participants who are unable to purchase their own.
+- Some safety boots (limited sizes) are available for those participants who are unable to purchase their own.

 - Date modified: